FlexxCash/xxUSD/README.md

 This is the main source directory for the xxUSD program.

 - `lib.rs`: The entry point of the program.
 It defines the program ID, imports necessary modules, and declares the program's instruction handlers.
+It also includes the `XxusdProgram` struct, which encapsulates the main program logic.

 ### programs/xxusd/src/core/